BBN-Q/libx6/doc/01_Usage.md

 * The socket API only works when the card is in `digitizer` mode.
 In `averager` mode, no data will be sent over the socket.

+* Remember to set the state valid bitmask to use fast digital I/O!

 ## MATLAB usage